ropensci-archive/PackageDevelopment/README.md

 -   The
     [inline](http://cran.r-project.org/web/packages/inline/index.html)
-    package eases adding code in C, C++ or Fortran to R. It takes care of the compilation, linking and loading of embeded code segments that are stored as R strings.
+    package eases adding code in C, C++ or Fortran to R. It takes care of the compilation, linking and loading of embedded code segments that are stored as R strings.
 -   The [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html)
-    package offers a number of C++ clases that makes transferring R objects to C++ functions (and back) easier.
+    package offers a number of C++ classes that makes transferring R objects to C++ functions (and back) easier.
 -   The [rJava](http://cran.r-project.org/web/packages/rJava/index.html)
     package provides a low-level interface to Java similar to the